openvmp/openvmp/docs/Claims.md

 To prevent patent trolls from making claims for minor improvements on top of the information published by OpenVMP, the following claims are made about the features and inventions that have already been considered and planned by OpenVMP contributors.

 **`ATTENTION!!!
-Do not hesitate to make a pull request with nothing else but just more claims (or corrections to the existing ones) to protect the project from patent trolls.`**
+Do not hesitate to make a pull request with nothing else but just more claims (or corrections to the existing ones) to publish your ideas and to prevent the patent trolls from slowing down the progress.`**

 - OpenVMP units will communicate with each other, other devices (either human operated or not, either mobile or static infrastructure), networking backends, cloud services, API endpoints.
 The peers and corresponding communication protocols can be standardized for all OpenVMP units, for specific types of OpenVMP units, or customized for individual robots, fleets, tasks or locations.
 - OpenVMP units will use various communication protocols (datagram, stream or mixed), wired or wireless (to ground base stations or satellites), with or without security (confidentiality, integrity and/or privacy), tunneling and obfuscation techniques, WAN or LAN optimization techniques.